Tag: righteousness

 Psalm 142; Amos 9:11–15; Luke 7:31–35

-As mentioned previously, Amos’ mission was to the Israelites, the of the 10 tribes that separated from Judah and Benjamin.
-As part of the “rebellion” the of the Israelites, Jeroboam, made 2 golden calves for local worship to protect his “kingship” from reverting to Judah and Jerusalem should the people of Israel choose to faithfully worship at the in Jerusalem (1 Kings 12:26–33).
+As mentioned previously, Amos’ mission was to the Israelites, the nation of the 10 tribes that separated from Judah and Benjamin.
+As part of the “rebellion” the of the Israelites, Jeroboam, made 2 golden calves for local worship to protect his “kingship” from reverting to Judah and Jerusalem should the people of Israel choose to faithfully worship at the temple in Jerusalem (1 Kings 12:26–33).
 He was quite successful.

 As the Temple had remained in Jerusalem, and the false worship at Bethel (gold calf), it seems strange to mentions the “tent of David”.
 The original Tent of Meeting was replaced by the Temple.
 The Temple in Jerusalem wasn’t destroyed.
 The temple of false worship in Bethel would fall in a few years due to an earthquake.
 The people of Israel no longer claimed David as one of their own (1 Kings 12:16–17).